MPJ-Imaging/battery_xct_workflows/paper/paper.md

 ChatGPT (OpenAI) was used to assist with language editing.
 All software, logic, and analyses were developed by the authors, who bear full responsibility for the content.

+# Competing Interests

+Co-author Matt D. R. Kok is affiliated with Sention Technologies Limited, a company with potential commercial interest in applications related to this study.
+The company was not involved in the research presented.

 # References